anicusan/MPISort.jl/README.md

 ### Communication and Memory Footprint

-MPI communication subroutines used, in order: Gather, Bcast, Reduce, Bcast, Alltoall, Allreduce, Alltoallv.
+Only optimised collective MPI communication is used, in order: Gather, Bcast, Reduce, Bcast, Alltoall, Allreduce, Alltoallv.
 I am not aware of a non-IO based algorithm with less communication (if you do know one, please open an issue!).

 If $N$ is the total number of elements spread out across $P$ MPI ranks, then the per-rank memory footprint of `SIHSort` is:

 $$ k P + k P + P + 3(P - 1) + \frac{N + \epsilon}{P} $$